-Hiking poles or a walking stick can make all the difference for hiking the backcountry, giving me stability while reducing fatigue on my knees and feet.
-I like to use a pair of poles with built-in shock absorbers, and ergonomic handles as over the duration of the hike this lessens the impact on my hands.
+Hiking poles or a walking stick gives me stability while reducing fatigue on my knees and feet while hiking rough terrain.
+I like to use a pair of poles with built-in shock absorbers, and ergonomic handles as over the duration of the hike this lessens the impact on my hands and wrists.

 Telescoping poles are great for packing into smaller spaces where the full length won’t fit.
 I have a friend who fits hers into her suitcase as she loves to walk in the many places she travels.
-I can shorten the poles to easily carry when I don’t need them for walking.
+I can shorten the poles to easily carry or pack them.

 Get yourself a set of these trail buddies using my affiliate link.
 I get a small commission at no extra cost to you, thanks!